Bernartice (Písek District): History

 The first written mention of Bernartice is from 1251.

-During World War II Bernartice was threatened by the arrival of the Nazis which would have given the village a similar fate as the nearby village Lidice, which was burned down.
+During World War II, Bernartice was threatened by the arrival of the Nazis which would have given the village a similar fate as the nearby village Lidice, which was burned down.
 With the help of locals, 23 people were killed and five were sent to concentration camps.

+Demographics

+Transport

+The I/29 road from Písek to Tábor District passes through the market town.

 Sights

-The landmark of Bernartice is the Church of Saint Martin.
-The originally Gothic church from the late 14th century was baroque rebuilt in the 16th century.